ddubson/ddubson-blog/content/posts/trunk-dev-wip-commits.md

 > Read more about the benefits of [Trunk Based Development](https://trunkbaseddevelopment.com/)

-To that effect, the technique **"Save with WIP"** encourages small save commits that are temporary and will never make it to the trunk, i.e. 'master' branch.
+To that effect, the WIP commit technique encourages small save commits that are temporary and will never make it to the trunk, i.e. 'master' branch.
 This technique helps us create checkpoints at some predetermined stopping points in your development flow.
 I think of cases when I have to leave for the day or go to a meeting at a not-so-clean point in my feature story.

 Here's how it goes.

-## Save with WIP

-Clone the git repository as the first step if you don't already have it on your machine.
+## Work-in-Progress (WIP) commits

+I have cloned a Git repository to my machine being a new team member on any given team that is using Trunk-Based Development branching model.
 I'm using a fake git repository to drive out this example alongside a phantom product.

 {{<highlight bash>}}
 git clone https://github.com/ddubson/my-repo.git